Welcome to Brisbane Aikido Republic

 Based in a full-time martial arts centre on Brisbanes Southside that features with permanent mats, good access to public transport and plenty of off street parking.

-HistoryAikido Republic was founded originally as personal aikido blog of Daniel James in 2009 with tales of seminars attended and teaching notes from his classes at various dojo.
+HistoryAikido Republic was founded originally as personal aikido blog in 2009 with tales of seminars attended and teaching notes from his classes at various dojo.
 Eventually it grew into a non-partisan aikido site with opinion and the opening of Brisbane Aikido Republic dojo in 2010 (July 28th) as an authorised Aikido Yuishinkai branch dojo and member school of the Australian Jujitsu Federation.
 Today the dojo is registered as a non for profit association through the Intoku Aikido Association (July 23 2012).
 It takes inspiration from Maruyama and William's Sensei's "Aikido without Boundaries" philosophy and is a founding member of the Great Ocean Aikido Community

 aikido n.
 A Japanese martial way studying the principle of joining rather than fighting with an opponent.
 The name is formed from three characters